Nettune057/Nettune057/README.md

 - 👋 Hi, I’m @Nettune057
 - 👀 I’m interested in reading and vibing
-- 🌱 I’m currently learning cloud computing and devsecops.
+- 🌱 I’m currently learning cloud computing, devsecops, software engineering.
 - 💞️ I’m collaborating
 - 📫 How to reach me : guest what :)